xuxueli/xxl-apm/README.md

 # xxl-trace
-A distributed tracing and apm system.
+A distributed tracing and apm platform.